topherCantrell/computerarcheology/content/CoCo/Daggorath/Code.md

 D0FC: 4A              DECA
 D0FD: 26 F7           BNE     $D0F6               ; {}

-; ?? different rates if in room vs not

 D0FF: C6 02           LDB     #$02                ; ?? returned if not in player's room
 D101: 8D 4C           BSR     $D14F               ; {}
 ;
+; Different reload rate if the player is in the same room ;
 D103: A6 26           LDA     6,Y                 ; Normal task speed reload
 D105: AE 2F           LDX     15,Y                ; Is the creature with ...